How to git push an existing project to Bitbucket

 git push -u -f bitbucket master

 Note that this example attempts to push the master branch.
-Newer Git repositories will have a main branch, not a master branch.
+Newer Git repositories have a main branch, not a master branch.

 git push -u -f bitbucket main